raspberrypilearning/custom-pi-desktop/en/step_2.md

 You can also specify colours in the following ways:

-- Hue/Saturation/Value: The Hue gives the colour (from 0 to 359) and the Saturation gives the strength of the colour and the Value gives the brightness of the colour.
+- Hue/Saturation/Value: The Hue gives the colour (from 0 to 359) and the Saturation gives the amount of the colour and the Value gives the brightness of the colour.
 Scratch 3 uses a similar approach to specify colours.
 - Red/Green/Blue (RGB): Specify the amount of Red, Green and Blue (from 0 to 255) that are mixed to produce the colour.
 Colours for display on a computer screen are often specified using RGB because each pixel (dot on the screen) combines these three colours to produce the colour you see.
 - Hex: Hex colour codes start with a # (hash) symbol and then have three pairs of numbers to represent the amount of red, green and blue.
 The characters use the digits 0-9 then then letters A-F (to represent 10-15).
 This is called hexadecimal (hex for short.)
 This means that in two characters you can represent 16 x 16 = 256 different values for each colour.
 Hex colours are widely used on the web.